citelao/cse132-site/_studios/03-stoplight.md

 	Any resistor value between 200 ohms and 500 ohms will work fine.

-	Since the LEDs represent different combined components (streetlights and walk signals), grouping them appropriately will help you understand the system better.
+	Since the LEDs represent different combined components (stoplights and walk signals), grouping them appropriately will help you understand the system better.
 2. Test your connections by writing (and saving in `Arduino/studio3/`) a simple Arduino sketch called `LEDtest` that turns the 8 LEDs on and off.
 Maybe start with your `heartbeat` sketch from last week?

 ## Getting the light to change

-1. Open the `streetlight` sketch in `Arduino/studio3/streetlight/`.
+1. Open the `stoplight` sketch in `Arduino/studio3/stoplight/`.
 It should be basically empty.
 2. From last week, you should know that using `delay()`-based timing is inaccurate.
 Furthermore, it is a **blocking** procedure: your Arduino literally waits for however long you specify, not running any other code until the delay is completed.

 	This is not good for our stoplight: we have to time many different states (NS light green, NS light yellow, EW light green, etc.) while also maintaining constant flashing on the walk signals.
 We *could* carefully architect our times so that these states and flashes correspond (i.e. the flash interval is a factor of the state duration, so you could measure state changes in "number of flashes").
 But there's a better solution that doesn't require such convoluted reasoning.